-Erin M. Barbato is the Executive Director of, and Staff Attorney at the Community Immigration Law Center (CILC) in Madison, Wisconsin.
+Erin M. Barbato is an immigration attorney practicing in Madison, Wisconsin.
+Previously, Erin was the Executive Director of, and Staff Attorney at the Community Immigration Law Center (CILC).
 Prior to joining CILC, Erin was a staff attorney with Catholic Charities, Legal Services for Immigrants, and practiced at a boutique immigration law firm.

 Erin received her undergraduate degree from the University of Wisconsin-Madison and her law degree from Marquette University.
 Erin also studied Spanish in Madrid, Spain during her undergraduate career.

 Prior to attending law school, Erin volunteered as a teacher at El Centro del Muchacho Trabajador, a non-profit organization in Quito, Ecuador.